 This post is written by Jessica Freeman of Jess Creatives.

 We’re a few months into the new year, and it’s time to make sure your website is up to par for 2018!
+If you’re looking at yourself and thinking ‘Hell, it’s 2018 and I STILL don’t have a website’, it may finally be time for you to have a look at some unlimited web hosting providers to make sure that, come 2019, you’re not still lagging behind everyone else in the internet world.
 I’m not one to jump on trends easily, if ever, but these trends I’m talking about today are actually things that have been happening for several months.
 I’ll also be sharing why these new website trend changes matter to your business!

 First on the list is a simple navigation menu.
 Less is more, and this is especially true when it comes to the navigation on your website.
 These links should you send people to the most important pages on your website, not a majority of the pages on your website.
 With too many links in your menu, it can be overwhelming and confusing for your audience.